modelfront/multilingual-nlp/README.md

 We see a few common approaches:

 #### Real data
 Manually create more labelled training data for each language
+$$$

-#### Hack
+#### Translate at inference
 Machine-translate at inference or query time

-#### Synthetic data
-Machine-translate the training data
+"Lazy"

 #### Zero-shot
-Use a cross-lingual model like BERT or LASER and hope for transfer learning
+Fine-tune a multilingual pretrained model like BERT or LASER and hope for transfer learning
+"Do nothing

+#### Translate at training
+Machine-translate at training data
+"Eager"

 Or combinations of multiple approaches.

+So which approach to use when?

 ---